 Moving companies – like United – that are experts in ensuring a professional move experience for its clients, can provide you with an important checklist of items they will not move.

 Many of these restricted items are likely to be found in your garage or with your household cleaning supplies.
 Other items could be around your house in bathrooms and storage rooms.
-Items such as gasoline and ammunition may seem obvious, but others are not so apparent, such as nail polish remover and indoor plants.
+Items such as gasoline and ammunition may seem obvious, but others are not so apparent, such as wax candles and indoor plants.

 Many people are surprised to find out that a smart move experience should begin before the packing phase — and oftentimes, that’s with you — the customer.
 That’s why we’ve put together this summary list of United’s restricted items to ensure your packing process is efficient and hassle-free.
 (Be sure you view a complete list before starting your move with United.)

 United suggests you view our complete Non-allowable List prior to packing so that you can separate these prohibited items from the rest of your belongings.
 If you have questions about a particular item, please reach out to your United move coordinator for clarification.

 United will not transport hazardous items, including explosives, flammable gases and toxic substances, or other items on United’s Non-allowable List.
 Keep in mind that these hazardous items must be disposed of properly to comply with federal, state and local laws and to protect the environment.
 Contact your city or county for where to dispose of these items.

 The following items cannot be included in your shipment(*).

 - Flammables and explosives

 - Live animals or plants

 - Wax candles